 Looking for Instagram book promotion ideas?
 That’s no surprise — according to Rival IQ, brands have a 13.5x higher median engagement rate on Instagram than on Facebook, and 27x higher than on Twitter.
 And in this survey, 87% of people said that they took action after encountering product information on Instagram, whether that was following a brand, visiting a website, or making a purchase online.

-If you want to use Instagram to promote your books but aren’t sure what to post, take a look at what publishers are doing.
+If you want to promote your books on Instagram but aren’t sure what to post, take a look at what publishers are doing.
 We’ve compiled some great ideas for Instagram content thanks to their stunning posts!